Global Exponential Attitude Tracking Controls on SO(3): Numerical Examples

-\textit{Case (I):\quad} It is assumed that there is no disturbance, i.e., $\Delta=0$, and the initial conditions are chosen as $R(0)=I$ and $\Omega(0)=0$.
-This corresponds to a small initial attitude error, where $\Psi(0)=0.05$.
-The simulation results for the smooth control system and the hybrid control system without an integral term, developed at Propositions \ref{prop:AGASSO} and \ref{prop:GES} respectively, are illustrated at Figure \ref{fig:1}.
+\textit{Case (i):\quad} It is assumed that there is no disturbance, i.e., $\Delta=0$, and the initial conditions are chosen as $R(0)=I$ and $\Omega(0)=0$.
+This corresponds to a small initial attitude error, where $\Psi(0)=0.02$.
+The simulation results for the smooth control system and the hybrid control system without the integral control term term, developed at Propositions \ref{prop:AGASSO} and \ref{prop:GES} respectively, are illustrated at Figure \ref{fig:1}.
 They exhibit good tracking performances.
 As the initial attitude error is small, no jump occurs at the hybrid control system, and the corresponding responses of the hybrid control system are identical to the smooth control system.

-\textit{Case (II):\quad} The second case is same as Case (I), except the initial condition chosen as $R(0) = \exp(0.9999\pi (r_{d_1}\times r_{d_2})^\wedge) R_d(0)$, $\Omega(0)=R(0)^T \omega_d(0)$, which is close to one of the undesired equilibrium.
+\textit{Case (ii):\quad} The second case is same as Case (i), except the initial condition chosen as $R(0) = \exp(0.9999\pi (r_{1_d}\times r_{2_d})^\wedge) R_d(0)$, $\Omega(0)=R(0)^T \omega_d(0)$, which is close to one of the undesired equilibrium.
 In this case, there is noticeable difference between the smooth controller and the hybrid controller, as illustrated at Figure \ref{fig:2}.
 For the smooth controller, the attitude tracking error does not change until after $t=12$ seconds.
-The convergence rate of the hybrid control system is significantly faster.
+This is because the attitude error vector $e_r$ is close to zero initially, even though the initial attitude error is almost $180^\circ$.
+For the proposed hybrid control system, there is a mode switching from $\mb=\RII$ to $\mb=\RI$ at $t=3.74$ seconds, and the corresponding convergence rate is significantly faster.

-\textit{Case (III):\quad} The initial condition is identical to Case (II), representing a large initial attitude error.
-In this case, a fixed disturbance of $\Delta=[-1,2,1]^T$ is included.
-Figure \ref{fig:3} shows numerical results for the hybrid control system presented at Proposition \ref{prop:GES}, and the hybrid control system with an integral term presented at Proposition \ref{prop:RGES}.
+\textit{Case (III):\quad} The initial condition is identical to Case (ii), representing a large initial attitude error.
+In this case, a fixed disturbance of $\Delta=[-0.4,0.8,0.4]^T$ is included.
+Figure \ref{fig:3} shows numerical results for the hybrid control system presented at Proposition \ref{prop:GES}, and the hybrid control system with an integral term presented at Proposition \ref{prop:RGES} with the initial estimate $\bar\Delta_H(0)=0$.
 The given fixed disturbance causes steady-state tracking errors for the hybrid control system developed at Proposition \ref{prop:GES}, but those errors are completely eliminated by the integral term of the hybrid control system developed at Proposition \ref{prop:RGES}.
 It also exhibits good convergence properties for the given large initial attitude error, which are comparable to the hybrid control system without disturbances illustrated at Figure \ref{fig:2}.